 Fresh spinach leaves are sold both loose and in packages.
 Choose smaller leaves (like baby spinach) with a rich green color and a crisp texture.
 Avoid wilted, crushed, bruised or those with yellow spots and insect damage.
 Look for stems that are thin (like baby spinach leaves) while thicker stems may indicate overgrown spinach which may be tough and bitter tasting.
 It should smell slightly sweet (never musty or moldy).

-How to Store Spinach
+How To Store Spinach

 If you’ve wondered how to store spinach so it doesn’t turn to mush right away – here’s the trick.
 Don’t wash it before storing in the refrigerator, otherwise it will begin to wilt and decay just after a day or two.
 Instead leave the leaves in the bag or wrap it came home from the store in, or wrap loose leaves in paper towels and place in a large plastic bag.
 Store in the refrigerator crisper where it will keep for 3-5 days.

-It may have sand and dirt trapped in the leaves and stems so they require careful rinsing.
+It may have sand and dirt trapped in the leaves and stems so the leaves require careful rinsing.
 Trim off any roots and separate the leaves then drop them in a large bowl of water.
 Agitate the leaves in the water gently with your hand.
 Remove the leaves (the sand and dirt will settle to the bottom of the bowl).
 Repeat the process with clean water until the leaves are clean.
 Even though some packaged spinach is marked “prewashed” it should still be rinsed before consuming.

 After you’ve rinsed the leaves you can dry them in a salad spinner or shake them dry in a colander.
 Wrap in paper towels and place in a plastic bag in the refrigerator for an hour or two before using fresh in salads or smoothies.